genevate/style_guides/programming/basic.md

     - When subclassing, stick to shallow/narrow or shallow/wide hierarchies as they are easier to maintain.
 Deep hierarchies that are either narrow or wide are harder to maintain, difficult to understand, and are best avoided.
 - Things to avoid:
-    - Avoid calling *super- from the subclass.
+    - Avoid calling *super* from the subclass.
 Use hook methods instead.
     - If an object uses a variable to determine the type/category of a message to send, then the inherited code has not been properly abstracted.
 Classic inheritence can solve this problem by creating an abstract class from which subclasses can extend to define specialized behavior.